Brandonprs/Hangboard/README.md

 A small react app using redux

 ## Commands
---You will need to run npm install to install dependencies-- To start server, run `npm start` from the top-level directory (where `package.json` is).
-Open browser and navigate to `localhost:8083`.
+--You will need to run npm install to install dependencies--\n To start server, run `npm start` from the top-level directory (where `package.json` is).
+Open browser and navigate to `localhost:9090`.

 ## Using the app
 Upon loading the app, you will be prompted to enter a number into the FizzBuzz application.
 On submit (of a number between 1 and 100), you will see the output underneat the input box.